Mark-a-Hamilton/Cyber-Care/Docs/usecases.md

 ### 🧭 Explore Freely

-Rather than prescribing specific modules, we encourage you to navigate the public repo **[public repository](https://github.com/Mark-a-Hamilton/Recon-Suite/blob/main/README.md)** with curiosity.
+Rather than prescribing specific modules, we encourage you to navigate the public repository with curiosity.
 Each tool reflects Cyber Care’s core values:

 - **Transparency** – Every action is traceable and explainable
 - **Empowerment** – Contributors can understand and extend tools without gatekeeping